-To reach a milestone anniversary like 25 years in business gives us not only a lot to celebrate, but a lot to be thankful for.
-We’re very grateful for the local businesses that gave us our start, the large corporations who enabled us to advance our sign-making technology, and our longtime customers who continue to come to us for signage and branding needs.
+To reach a milestone like the 25th anniversary in business gives us not only a lot to celebrate, but a lot to be thankful for.
+We’re very grateful for the local businesses that gave us our start, the large corporations who enabled us to advance our sign-making technology and our longtime customers who continue to come to us for signage and branding needs.
 As owner, Devin Fahie, grew up in the family business alongside his parents, his own children grew up in the Sebago Signworks shop from the time they were babies.
 These memories make SSW far more than just a business, it makes it an extension of home for the Fahie family.

 Over the past 25 years, we have gone from a small local sign shop focused on quick sign production for small businesses, to serving customers representing both large corporations as well as small businesses.
 Our location has moved to Limington to accommodate the need for a larger shop and more advanced equipment, and now we are opening our second location so we can serve the local businesses in a greater geographic area, and have more bays for our vehicle advertising fabricators.